projectfluent/fluent-langneg-rs/README.md

 The implementation is in early stage, but is complete according to fluent-locale corpus of tests, which means that it parses, serializes and negotiates as expected.

+The negotiation methods can operate on lists of `LanguageIdentifier` or `Locale`.

+The ergonomics of Rust API can be improved, since the fallible nature of language identifier parsing makes operating on lists of them tedious.

 The remaining work is on the path to 1.0 is to gain in-field experience of using it, add more tests and ensure that bad input is correctly handled.